Skip to main content

 AI social media content production is the enterprise bottleneck

 Most enterprise marketing teams are good at strategy.
 They know what their audience wants.
 They know what their brand should sound like.
 They have campaigns approved and ideas backlogged.
 Where they get stuck is the production step.
 Writing the captions.
 Designing the images.
 Picking the hashtags.
-Adapting one message for four channels.
+Adapting one message for five channels.
 Doing it.
 And next week.
 And the week after that.

 This is the part that does not scale by adding tools.
 Adding a scheduling tool moves the bottleneck.
 Adding a design tool moves it.
 The content gets written by the same two people, who have a ceiling on what they can write in a week.